Integrating Domain-Specialized Language Models with AI Measurement Tools for Deterministic Atomic-Resolution Experimentation: Results

 \item Stage \rm{ii}: formulating and executing experimental plans \\

-While Stage \rm{i} enables direct and safe execution of explicit user instructions, it cannot address situations where users specify only desired outcomes rather than concrete operational steps.
+Stage \rm{i} handles explicit user instructions, but it cannot address situations where users specify only desired outcomes rather than concrete operational steps.
 When users do not provide explicit operational instructions but instead describe desired experimental outcomes or encountered problems, the task exceeds the capability of Stage~\rm{i}.
-In such scenarios, the SLM is required to interpret the user’s intent, autonomously plan the experimental procedures needed to satisfy the request, and anticipate potential difficulties while proposing appropriate solutions.
-Fig.~\ref{fig:exp_demo}(c) demonstrates this capability, where the SLM leverages learned experimental knowledge to perform planning based on high-level user inputs that specify a desired experimental outcome without explicit operational details.
-This process illustrates the SLM’s ability to orchestrate multiple task-specific modules into a coherent experimental workflow.
+In these cases, the SLM is required to interpret the user's intent, autonomously plan the experimental procedures needed to satisfy the request, and anticipate potential difficulties while proposing appropriate solutions.
+Fig.~\ref{fig:exp_demo}(c) demonstrates this capability, where the SLM uses learned experimental knowledge to perform planning based on high-level user inputs that specify a desired experimental outcome without explicit operational details.
+This shows that the SLM can coordinate multiple task-specific modules within one experimental workflow.
 After inferring the user’s intention to achieve atomic-resolution imaging within a very small scan area at room temperature, the SLM formulates an experimental plan that includes probe conditioning and drift compensation.
-By sequentially invoking these two modules, the SPM system restores favorable imaging conditions and successfully acquires a well-resolved unit-cell image over a 5×5~nm area.
-These results demonstrate that the SLM-integrated SPM system can correctly schedule the required tools to address room-temperature experimental challenges and autonomously collect high-quality experimental data in response to general, high-level user instructions.
+By sequentially invoking these two modules, the SPM system restores favorable imaging conditions and successfully acquires a well-resolved unit-cell image over a 5$\times$5~nm area.
+These results demonstrate that the SLM-integrated SPM system can correctly schedule the required tools to address room-temperature experimental challenges and to autonomously collect high-quality experimental data in response to general, high-level user instructions.

 \end{itemize}